General Plan Update Equity Facilitator

 Marybelle Nzegwu Tobias, Principal

-Gathered and assessed extensive data on disparities in lead poisoning and prevention efforts.
-Developed detailed recommendations to close equity gaps in the City of Oakland and County of Alameda’s joint programmatic efforts.
+On behalf of the City of Oakland’s Department of Race & Equity, Marybelle gathered and assessed extensive data on disparities in lead poisoning and prevention efforts.
+By isolating geographic and demographic indicators, Marybelle developed a strategic framework to bridge equity gaps.
+The REIA included detailed recommendations for the development of an Equitable Lead Hazard Abatement Program for the City of Oakland and County of Alameda’s joint programmatic efforts.

 CITY OF OAKLAND PRESS RELEASE Announcing Release of Report & City Council’s Approval of a new Equity-Based Lead Program (December 21, 2021)